 Difficulty with catheter removal could be a sign that a defective product was used.
 In recent years there has been an increase in complications related to defective devices, causing migration, dislodgement, and fracture.
 When a device fractures or migrates, it can cause serious harm, and removing the device becomes more complex.

-If you have suffered because of a defective port catheter device, then you deserve compensation.
+If you have suffered because of a defective port catheter device, then you may deserve compensation.
 It is essential that medical device manufacturers adhere to the highest standards and take every step possible to keep consumers of their products safe from harm.

-Contact Holman Schiavone Law, LLC Today
+Contact Holman Schiavone, LLC Today

-Our team of product liability attorneys b can draw upon a long history of past success.
+Our team of product liability attorneys can draw upon a long history of past success.
 Each and every member of our team is a ruthless negotiator and a trial-tested litigator.
 This means we can handle your personal injury case, no matter what direction it takes.
 Our reputation for aggressive representation precedes us, and this means that the other party and their insurance company will know we won’t back down from a fight.

 We want all victims of defective medical products to have the opportunity to pursue the recovery of their medical bills and other damages, as well as the chance to seek compensation for the pain and suffering they have been through as a result of the defective product.
 For that reason, we offer a free consultation and case evaluation to any victim who needs advice.
 We will evaluate your case for you and decide if it is worth pursuing; if it is, we will offer to help.